 Application process: Applications to the school are accepted year round.
 We fill up quickly, so early applications are encouraged.
 Applications will be considered on a first come and space-available basis.

 In addition to the written application there is a phone interview with the instructors.
 Applications may be downloaded application.fulltime or requested by phone, mail or email.
-Contact us for exact deadlines and schedule as the dates vary each year.

 Please take a look at our Frequently Asked Questions (FAQ) page as well.

 Prospective students are welcome to sit in on a class or meet with the instructors with prior arrangement.
 Siskiyou County is beautiful and most people enjoy their visit to the area.
 We only offer this to students seriously considering the full-time program.
+We are too busy, with a two person staff, to offer tours to people just curious or casually interested.